cfpb/design-manual/brand-guidelines/typography.md

 ## Web hierarchy

 <p>Hierarchy refers to the difference in type size and weight between text elements.
-It creates focus points that signal the user where to read.
-A successful hierarchy enables readers to easily scan content.</p>
+A successful hierarchy establishes the order of importance of elements on a page, allowing readers to easily scan content and find what they're looking for.</p>

 ### Headings

 <p>Consistent scaling, weights, and capitalization are used to create distinction between heading levels.
-They provide the user with a familiar focus point when they scan through text and it helps organize content.
-Headings are used in three weights of Avenir Next Demi Bold, Medium, and Regular.</p>
+At screen widths of 600px and below, the Display heading and Headings 1-4 drop in size.
+Headings 5-6 remain consistent at all screen widths.</p>

 <div class="content-33 content-first">